wayned1014/Linux_Server_Updates_Available/README.md

 ## What is it?

 This project is designed to work with Home Assistant.
-It will create a device with a list of sensors for each linux server with the number of updates available for it.
+It will create a device with a list of sensors using the hostname of each linux server with the number of updates available for it.

 ![alt text](https://github.com/wayned1014/Linux_Server_Updates_Available/blob/master/images/screen_shot.png)